 When I first started my blog, I struggled coming up with a name for it.
 A lot of what I knew and felt confident in writing about was autism.
 Like in the autism community, we raise awareness of autism to the broader community.
 Although my blog is called Positively ASD, I wanted to include blogs on my son’s rare chromosome disorder.
 I feel that it is as essential to speak on that and raise awareness too.

-Even if you are not connected to a rare disease but want to understand more, then I appreciate that.
-It is always insightful to read about other experiences in life.
+Even if you are not connected to someone living with a rare disease but want to learn more, then I appreciate that.
+It is always insightful to read about other people’s experiences in life.

 Department of Health and Social Care Survey